blacksmithgu/obsidian-dataview/docs/docs/resources/faq.md

 }
 ```

-In general there are no unique ID's given to a specific table on a page, so the mentioned targetting applies to any note having that `cssclasses` defined and **all** tables on that page.
+In general there are no unique ID's given to a specific table on a page, so the mentioned targeting applies to any note having that `cssclasses` defined and **all** tables on that page.
 Currently you can't target a specific table using an ordinary query, but if you're using javascript, you can add the class `clsname` directly to your query result by doing:

 ```js
 dv.container.className += ' clsname'